ricwheatley/Pete-Eebot/docs/web_ui_evolution_plan.md

 1. Current boundaries are mostly good, but some route handlers directly invoke subprocesses/imperative actions.
 2. Existing APIs are practical but not versioned/documented as stable product contracts for web client evolution.
-3. Single-user assumptions are embedded in config and workflows; that is fine now but should be explicit for future extensibility.
+3. Single-user assumptions are currently embedded in config/workflows, but future near-term multi-user support requires elevating identity/authorization boundaries early.

 ---